topal-team/elf/docs/advanced_usage.rst

 .. important::
-    The output ``y`` is **automatically offloaded to CPU** on the last rank for memory efficiency.
-This prevents GPU memory from being consumed by result tensors that are typically only used for logging or further CPU-side processing.
+    The output ``y`` is **automatically offloaded to CPU** on the last rank for memory savings.
+This prevents GPU memory from being consumed by result tensors that are typically only used for logging or further CPU-side processing (e.g. for validation).

     If you need the results on GPU (e.g., for additional GPU computations), you must explicitly move them back with ``.cuda()``.